 Lake Tahoe’s incredible white sand beaches, bordered by the snowcapped Sierra Nevada Mountains immediately spring to mind when you think of a summer escape.
-Not only does it offer stunning scenery geographically and architecturally, but it is filled with a ton of thrilling outdoor activities—like paddling the vast waters on a transparent kayak.
+Not only does it offer stunning scenery geographically and architecturally, but it is filled with a ton of thrilling outdoor activities.
+Undoubtedly, one of the best ways to explore it is by paddling the vast waters on a transparent kayak.

-This incredible activity isn’t just reserved for days in the sunshine though.
-After dark, you can also take enchanting night trips, with illuminated kayaks too.
-A special lighting system that makes each kayak glow in a range of colors and the spotlight-like light allows you to up 20 feet deep.
-There’s nothing quite like it—and definitely beats a night ride on a Swan Boat in Echo Park.
+As the day turns to night, you can opt for an enchanting night trip with illuminated kayaks.
+The special lighting system makes each kayak glow in a range of colors and provides a spotlight-like light that allows you to see up to 20 feet deep.
+It’s a truly unique experience that beats a night ride on a Swan Boat in Echo Park.

 You can rent these transparent kayaks or stand-up paddleboards for one to 4 hours.
 Although, you’ll need at least two hours to see more than the immediate surroundings and four hours is ideal for making it to the secret coves.
 Prices start at $60-$65 for an hour.